Specialsfrontbig clearSpecials2Frontbig

 “New record,” Anthony said.
 “Twelve seconds.”

-“No harder than how you and Sammy must act on the playground.
+“No harder than how you and Sammy act on the playground.
 How many times have kids laughed at you for tripping over a jump rope or at Sammy for missing a basketball shot by a mile?”

 “Google times infinity,” said Sammy.

 “Shhh!” went Miss Monroe from the front of the room.
-“If Group One needs help please raise your hands.”
+“If Group One needs help, please raise your hands.”

 Dit dit—dit dit dit—dit!